DANCEcollaborative/bazaar/README.md

 # Adding LightSide Machine-Learning Annotations

 - Create a LightSide model.
-Either clone the git repository or download and install a zip file from the LightSide repo [https://github.com/LightSideWorkbench/LightSide/tree/main](https://github.com/LightSideWorkbench/LightSide/tree/main).
+Either clone the git repository or download and install a zip file from the ***external*** LightSide repo [https://github.com/LightSideWorkbench/LightSide/tree/main](https://github.com/LightSideWorkbench/LightSide/tree/main).
 A LightSide manual, installation instructions, and tips for Mac and PC are included in the repo.
 Once the model has been created and Bazaar has been configured to reference the model, Bazaar will start up LightSide and obtain annotations from it on a designated port.
 - Configure Bazaar.
 A worked example is included as agent `DCSSLightSideAgent`. **File names below are specified relative to that agent.**
   - Agent classpath: Add LightSideMessageAnnotator
   - File `runtime/properties/operation.properties`: Include the following line among the list of `operation.preprocessors`: `basilica2.side.listeners.LightSideMessageAnnotator,\`.